I DEFINING BASIC TERMS

 - Users acquire experience, skill and confidence with other back-up methods (condoms, withdrawal, diaphragms, spermicides) before they start to use them in “real time.”
 Since no back-up method is 100% effective when used alone, we combine two methods simultaneously to increase effectiveness, e.g. a spermicide used together with a condom; withdrawal with the sponge, or a diaphragms with gel.
 This requirement is best understood by the common example: If and when a condom breaks on a fertile day, the result can be a 100% pregnancy.
 Therefore we need another method to increase efficacy.

 - Couples remember that FAM is not a “stand-alone” method.
-When the method was first developed, it assumed that couples would abstain for nearly half of the days of the cycle.
-If a couple chooses to use other methods during fertile of potentially fertile days, then the effectiveness of these other methods supersedes the effectiveness of FAM/STMs (which are typically based on abstinence-only for one-third to one-half of the cycle).
+When first developed, it assumed that couples would abstain for nearly half or more of the days of the cycle.
+If a couple chooses to use other methods during fertile or potentially fertile days, then the effectiveness of these other methods supersedes the effectiveness of FAM/STMs (which are typically based on abstinence-only).

 - Couple understands the difference between method failure and user failure.